Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Null Pointers

-When writing a null pointer value, the C++ `nullptr` keyword must be prefeered.
+When writing a null pointer value, the C++ `nullptr` keyword must be preferred.
 However, API specific notation may be used instead when working with other libraries, and the `NULL` macro from the C standard library may be used when dealing with C APIs.
 Null pointer values must never be written as the literal "0".

 ## Void Function Arguments

 Functions with no arguments must not include the `void` keyword in place of the arguments.
-This has no effect in C++ and is only relevent for C APIs, which is beyond the scope of this guide.
+This has no effect in C++ and is only relevant for C APIs, which is beyond the scope of this guide.

 ## View and Span Type Arguments

-When pasing strings as an argument to a function, prefeer using `std::string_view` or a simillar string viewing type from the standard library.
-When accepting array collections as a function argument, prefeer `std::span` if possible.
-When creating custom contiguous collections, consider creating custom view or span types, or making your collection implicitly convertable to `std::span`.
+When passing strings as an argument to a function, prefer using `std::string_view` or a similar string viewing type from the standard library.
+When accepting array collections as a function argument, prefer `std::span` if possible.
+When creating custom contiguous collections, consider creating custom view or span types, or making your collection implicitly convertible to `std::span`.

 ## Safe Casting